Bunnyspa/qmk-dubeolsik/readme.md

 - Instead add a custom English layout on their computers.
   - Adding a custom layout to a computer is difficult.
-  - May have an impact on raw inputs, potentially affecting certain scenarios such as games.
 - Add an additional layer to the keyboard.
 Toggle the language input and layer at the same time.
   - The sync between the language input and the layer is not guaranteed.